 After spending years paying more for your prescription medication, you finally decided to make the leap into ordering your medicines online.
 You were impressed with the website’s interface, ease of uploading your prescription, availability to ask questions, and check how quickly you could order your prescriptions.
 Digital ordering and delivery have grown 300% faster.

 Within a couple of days, a package arrives containing your order.
 Like a kid on Christmas morning, you open your package to reveal its contents.
 What happens next?
 You’re used to picking up prescriptions from the local pharmacy, but this is a new experience, and you don’t want to make a mistake.

 Here are three things to check once your order arrives at your home:

 Is Your Entire Order There?

-The shipping package should contain a manifest of what’s inside of the box.
+The shipping package should contain a manifest of what’s inside the box.
 You should also have a receipt showing exactly what you ordered.
 Compare these two lists.
 It’s possible that some prescriptions needed more time and will arrive in a separate package.
 Your original order confirmation may indicate this or it might be clear from comparing the included paperwork against your order.

 Now it’s time to pull out each medication.
 You want to examine the entire box’s content:

 - Did you get all of the medications that you ordered?